Skip to content

 3. Positioning Affects Performance

 Because plug-in solar panels aren't roof-mounted and professionally optimised, they're often placed in less-than-ideal locations.
-Shading, suboptimal angle, and inconsistent positioning all reduce output.
-What sounds like 800W on paper can deliver considerably less in practice.
+Shading, a suboptimal angle, and inconsistent positioning all reduce output.
+What sounds like 800VA on paper can deliver considerably less in practice.

 Plug-In Solar vs Full Solar System: A Straight Comparison